lijun99/altar2-documentation/docs/api/altar/cuda/bayesian/cudaAdaptiveMetropolis/index.rst

    .. method:: adjustCovarianceScaling(self, accepted, invalid, rejected)

       Compute a new value for the covariance sacling factor based on the acceptance/rejection ratio

    .. method:: allocateGPUData(self, samples, parameters)

       initialize gpu work data

+   .. method:: gainFunction(x)
+      :staticmethod:

+      Compute the optimal gain constant from a target acceptranceRate {x}